francianepovoa/francianepovoa/README.md

 I live in Norway, I work with Web Development.
 I really enjoy learning new languages and working with frameworks like React.

-Skills:  Node.JS/ REACT / JS / HTML / CSS
+Skills:  JavaScript / TypeScript / React.js / Next.js / Node.js

 - 🔭 I’m currently working on as Freelancer
 - 📫 How to reach me: franciane@povoa.no